Living-with-machines/CensusGeocoder/README.md

 A lookup table that links I-CeM to the [above](#parish-boundary-data-england-and-wales-only) GIS of parish boundaries.
 This table enables us to dissolve the parish GIS to create 'consistent parishes' that can be linked to I-CeM.
-Download the lookup table here [add new link here to zenodo]()
+Download the lookup table [here](https://doi.org/10.5281/zenodo.10473644).

 `CensusGeocoder` only uses three fields from the lookup table, which are: